The 2112 Group Releases 2019 Channel Forecast Report

 In the 2019 Channel Forecast report, details include:

 - Partner Growth Investments

 - Value of Channel Program Features

-The full report and a complimentary executive summary are available in The 2112 Group Library.
+The full report is available in The 2112 Group Library.